Ovijit18/Ovijit18/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently studing Daffodil Internation University, Dhaka, Bangladesh.**
+- 🔭 I’m currently studing in Daffodil International University, Dhaka, Bangladesh.**

-- 🌱 I’m currently learning and working on React js, jQuery, Vanilla Javascript, Html , CSS , Bootstrap
+- 🌱 I’m currently learning and working on React js, jQuery, Vanilla Javascript, Html , CSS , Bootstrap.

 - 👨‍💻 All of my projects are available here